wmemorgan/netlify-functions-guide/README.md

   ```

 #### Setup Netlify on your local machine
-- Create a `netlify.toml` configuration file which tells Netlify how to
-how to build and deploy your site.
+- Create a `netlify.toml` configuration file which tells Netlify how to build and deploy your site.
 In the file add the following entries:

 ```
 [build]